crafkin/simple-tools-for-research/README.md

 - [Emacs lisp](split-pdf.lisp).
 Callable via `M-x split-pdf`, if added to your emacs config.

 ## Iterating through graphics on Beamer
 Beamer is smart enough to handle for loops.
 This is useful when presenting any graphic or figure that gradually appears.
-It's better to use for loops, rather than copy-paste and changing the suffix at the end of the pdf names, since doing that can introduce errors.
+It's better to use for loops, rather than copy-paste and changing the suffix at the end of the pdf names, since doing that can introduce errors if you change another part of the slide.
 - [Minimal working example](iterate-visualization-example.tex).

 ## Uninformative Git